Last Updated: August 24th, 2021 at 10:22 pm

 As more than 40,000 accidents took place in Broward County in 2018, Fort Lauderdale led the pack as the city with the most hazardous driving conditions.
 In fact, Fort Lauderdale ranks as the most dangerous city to drive in the entire United States, beating out larger cities like Miami and New York.
 More than 3,000 drivers were injured and 20 were killed in auto accidents in Fort Lauderdale in 2018 alone.

 If you've been injured in a car crash in or around the Fort Lauderdale area, you may think you were just in the wrong place at the wrong time.
 However, a look at recent data suggests you may have actually been in the exact place destined for a crash.
 Is a car accident near Fort Lauderdale truly inevitable?
-Learn the facts from a Fort Lauderdale auto accident attorney.
+Learn the facts from Fort Lauderdale auto accident attorneys.

 Fort Lauderdale Leading Broward Accidents